urbanbigdatacentre/os_epc_ppd_linkage/README.md

 For OS AddressBase Plus data in the PostGIS database, we further removed the uprn record which is the also a parentuprn in AddressBase dataset.

 ## 2. Run Data linkage process
-The main data linkage process is conducted in R. Below we sepeate introduce the
+The main data linkage process is conducted in R. Below we sepeate introduce the data linkage work.
 ### 2.1 Attaching UPRN in Domestic EPCs
 The tagging UPRN work for Domestic EPCs contains 446 detailed match rules.336 of the 446 match rules are conducted at the postcode level, the remaining 109 match rules are conducted at postcode sector level or even higher.
 The whole linkage workflow is shown in Figure 2.
+The code for this linakge process is in [EPC/](EPC/).

 ![](pic/f2.png)